banner image

 Equity plan reporting can be a minefield of data discrepancies, compliance risks, and audit challenges.
 This session provides practical guidance for maintaining clean, accurate data and preparing for audits with confidence.

-Participants will explore strategies for reconciling information across systems, managing reporting schedules, and addressing common pitfalls such as deferred tax assets and liabilities.
+Participants will explore strategies for reconciling information across systems, managing reporting schedules, and addressing common pitfalls.
 Attendees will leave with actionable tools and best practices to ensure equity plan reporting is efficient, reliable, and audit-ready.

 KEY LEARNING POINTS: